 This setting is only useful for commissioning and diagnostics.
 It should not be used during normal operation.
 As this setting can overload the KNX lines, a loss of telegrams could occur.

-• Block: All group telegrams of main groups 14 ...
-31 are blocked without considering the filter table settings.
+Block: All group telegrams of main groups 14 to 31 from KNX to LAN are blocked.

 Physically addressed telegrams

 This parameter defines whether physically addressed telegrams are filtered or blocked.